mahabubulhasan/legacy-router/README.md

 # legacy router

-Laravel router has deprecated some features, like `Route::controller`, and `Route::controllers`.
-If your code looks like something like the code below then chances are they are no longer supported by the latest versions of the Laravel frameworks.
-To be fore precise this feature has been deprecated since laravel 5.2.
+Laravel router has been deprecated some features, like `Route::controller`, and `Route::controllers`.
+If your code looks something like the code below then chances are they are no longer supported by the latest versions of the Laravel.
+To be more precise these feature has been deprecated since laravel 5.2.

 This library brings back those legacy route features.